Using ChatGPT from OpenAI

 Expanded prompt:

 Summarize the following text for [audience].
-The purpose of the summary is [briefing / follow-up / planning / decision support / general awareness].
+The purpose is [briefing / follow-up / planning / decision support / general awareness].
 Keep the summary accurate and do not add information that is not clearly supported by the text.
-Use this format:
+Include an overview, key takeaways, decisions, action items, open questions, and important details to verify.

 Useful follow-up: